-Does this financial product have a sustainable investment objective? or social objective and that the X Yes No investee companies follow good It will make a minimum of sustainable It promotes Environmental/Social governance Х investments with an environmental (E/S) characteristics and while it does objective: 35% not have as its objective a sustainable investment, it will have a minimum proportion of % of sustainable in economic activities that qualify as investments environmentally sustainable under The EU Taxonomy the EU Taxonomy is a classification with an environmental objective in system laid down in in economic activities that do not Х economic activities that qualify as Regulation (EU) qualify as environmentally environmentally sustainable under sustainable under the EU Taxonomy the EU Taxonomy establishing a list of environmentally with an environmental objective in sustainable economic activities that do not economic qualify as environmentally activities.
-That sustainable under the EU Regulation does not Taxonomy lay down a list of with a social objective socially sustainable economic activities.
-Sustainable It will make a minimum of sustainable It promotes E/S characteristics, but will Х investments with an investments with a social objective: not make any sustainable environmental 35% investments objective might be aligned with the Taxonomy or not.

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+Does this financial product have a sustainable investment objective? 🔵 🗙 Yes No It will make a minimum of sustainable It promotes Environmental/Social X investments with an environmental (E/S) characteristics and while it does objective: 35% not have as its objective a sustainable investment, it will have a minimum proportion of % of sustainable in economic activities that gualify as investments environmentally sustainable under The EU Taxonomy the EU Taxonomy is a classification with an environmental objective in system laid down in in economic activities that do not X economic activities that qualify as Regulation (EU) qualify as environmentally environmentally sustainable under sustainable under the EU Taxonomy the EU Taxonomy establishing a list of environmentally with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Regulation does not Taxonomy lay down a list of with a social objective socially sustainable economic activities.
+It will make a minimum of sustainable It promotes E/S characteristics, but will х investments with an investments with a social objective: not make any sustainable indicators measure how the environmental or social characteristics promoted by the financial product are attained.